 Requirements for Django Project

-In the root of the project create a file requirements.txt:
+In the same way in the root of the project create a file requirements.txt:

 Django==5.1.4